src-d/sourced-ce/README.md

 sourced start
 ```

-This will start all the components previously initialized with `install`.
+This will start all the components previously initialized with `init`.

 #### Stop